kenbim008/MT4-EA-BB/Readme.md

     13. Add Account number
     14. Add EA Expiry date yyy.mm.dd
     15. Ensure that the indicator lines do not show up on the chart especially during & after running STRATEGY TESTER
+    16. Ability to track profit in order to charge comission
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""16Mar2025

 Deep Seek EA - 1 MA.mq4